FatihKoz/DisposableSpecial/README.md

 ## Release / Update Notes

-11.MAR.22
+14.MAR.22

 * Module is now only compatible with php8 and laravel9
-* All module blades changed to provide better support mobile devices
+* All module blades changed to provide better support for mobile devices
 * Module helpers updated to meet new core requirements
 * Module controller and services updated to meet new core requirements
 * Some more failsafe checks added to cover admin/user errors
-* Tour Progress widget now checks the flown legs order along with progress ratio
+* Tour Progress widget now checks flown legs order along with progress ratio
 * Added Tour Award Winners (first 10 pilots)
 * Improved Tour Reports performance